 "domain.tld" = "value"

-# Equivalent to nbsConfig_Write(NBSCONFIG_BUILD, ["websites", "northbridgesys.com"], "value")
+# Equivalent to writing to ["websites", "northbridgesys.com"] with "value"

 websites."northbridgesys.com" = "value"